 How to Find Bibles and Scripture Resources

-Scripture has been translated into almost 3,600 languages.
+Scripture has been translated into over 3,800 languages.
 For some people that means a complete Bible, for some a New Testament, for others Scripture portions and stories.
 In addition to written text versions (both print and digital) there are a number of related products including videos and audio recordings.
 New oral Bible translation techniques also mean that some languages bypass written translation.
 There are several online resources that can be used to find Scripture products in various languages.
 Whether you are looking for print or digital formats, audio versions or videos, if it is available it can likely be found through one of the resources below.

 Scripture search tools